 - For an American at the time of this writing, a single entry, 30-day visa costs around 2585 rand ($160 USD), for pretty much everyone else, they can get in for 800 rand through visa on arrival.

 - Go between 8am and 12 noon, but the earlier the better.
 Pick it up at 3 on the same day!

 To get to Mozambique from abroad you will probably have to route through Johannesburg or another close airport.
 In some cases the flight onwards to Tofo or Maputo is prohibitively expensive, but luckily the busses to Maputo from Joburg aren’t too bad.

-I took an Intercape bus that took 10 hours, was air-conditioned, and was comfortable.
+I took an Intercape bus that took 10 hours, but was air-conditioned and comfortable.
 Greyhound also offers a similar option.
-From Maputo, I took a 10-hour chapa to Tofo, which was a long and cramped experience but it’s the reality of traveling in Mozambique.
+From Maputo, I took a 10-hour chapa to Tofo, which was a long and cramped experience, but it’s the reality of traveling in Mozambique.

 Traveling Within Mozambique

-Chapas: Van taxis that stop often to pick people up and will try very hard to overcharge you if you don’t already know the price, and you’ll still overpay, that’s a guarantee.
+Chapas: Van taxis that stop often to pick people up and will try very hard to overcharge you if you don’t already know the price, and you’ll still overpay even if you do, that’s a guarantee.
 They are usually set to depart at 4am and will drive around for several hours finding people to pick up before they leave.
 It’s frustrating but it’s just how it is.

 These vans are not in good condition, and they are usually filled to way over capacity, driving on bald tires on bad roads.
 I elected never to take a chapa again when, during my last ride, the driver swerved and I saw him taking a swig of beer while driving.

 Car Rental: If you bring a car through, chances are you’ll rent it in South Africa first.
 Most companies won’t let you bring a car rental to Mozambique but a few will.
 In those cases, make sure you have the proper documentation that allows you to drive across the border.